Salvador Alvarado

 Salvador Alvarado Rubio (September 16, 1880 – June 10, 1924) was a general and politician during the Mexican Revolution.
 He served in the Constitutional Army under President Venustiano Carranza.
-Alvarado was the Governor of Yucatán from February 1915 to November, 1918, and Secretary of the Treasury under President de la Huerta.
+Alvarado was the Governor of Yucatán from February 1915 to November, 1918, and Secretary of the Treasury under President Adolfo de la Huerta.
 There is a Salvador Alvarado Municipality in the State of Sinaloa, where he was born, named in his honor.

 Early life and personal life

 Salvador Alvarado was born on September 16, 1880, in Culiacán, in the Mexican state of Sinaloa to Timoteo Alvarado and Antonia Rubio.
 His family moved to a Yaqui pueblo, known as Pótam, in Sonora when Alvarado was around eight years old.
 As a young man, he moved to the port of Guaymas and worked in the pharmacy of Don Luis G. Dávila.
 He later moved to Cananea, where he opened his own pharmacy and worked for several years as a pharmacist and merchant.

-In 1906, he joined the Partido Liberal Mexicano (Mexican Liberal Party) whose members were against the re-election of President Porfirio Díaz and began participating in clandestine activities for Díaz's opponent Ricardo Flores Magón.
+In 1906, he joined the Mexican Liberal Party whose members were against the re-election of President Porfirio Díaz and began participating in clandestine activities for Díaz's opponent Ricardo Flores Magón.
 In 1910 Alvarado joined the Anti-Reelectionist Party in Sonora, which had been established by, Benjamín G. Hill.
 Later that same year, he and other young idealists with revolutionary fervor attacked a military barracks in Hermosillo, Sonora.
 Their failed assault resulted in some of the rebels being executed and others, like Salvador Alvarado, escaped into Arizona.

 Alvarado was a widower when he came to Yucatán.
 After a lengthy courtship, he married Laura Manzano, a local young woman of modest means.